iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Versioon 8.4.1
+- Adjusted precast to cancel processing while in midcast of another spell/ability.
+- Removed the no longer used itemMatch function.
+This function was previously replaced by both different, more efficient code and a new getMainWeaponId function specicially for Aftermath calculations.

 Version 8.4
 - Added AutoPhalanxSet option.
 Automatically equips Phalanx gear set when another player casts Phalanx II or Accession Phalanx on you.